 Brian Scott is president and founder of ClearTone Consulting LLC.

 Managing cybersecurity risks is ever-changing and increasing in complexity.
-But the start of a new year is a good time to assess where things stand.
+But now is a good as time as ever to assess where things stand.
 Some ideas for doing the work to protect your association.

 It’s both amazing and terrifying how fast the cybersecurity industry has exploded over the last 20 years.
 It’s gone from “maybe we should add passwords to our website” to “a significant business risk” in what seems like the blink of an eye.
 Entire career paths have been created within the industry so that most organizations now have multiple, specialized vendors supporting their enterprise cybersecurity program.